sburakoff-vertex/wholesale-girl/src/pages/comments.md

 <p class="stevie_headline"><a target="&#95;blank" class="comment" href="https://theequitygroup.com/"><span class="stevie_headline">The Equity Group</span></a><br>
 <span class="stevie_body">We’ve been working with Stephen for several years now.
 His design work is top-notch and highly creative, and he is very responsive and attentive to detail.
 Stephen is also quite knowledgeable about the inner-workings of the Internet, SEO, etc., which has proven very helpful.</span><span class="client_date">7+ Continuous Years</span></p>

+<p class="stevie_headline_person">Patty Manko</p>
+<p class="stevie_headline"><a target="&#95;blank" class="comment" href="https://www.ShepherdFinancialPartners.com/"><span class="stevie_headline">Shepherd Financial Partners</span></a><br>
+<span class="stevie_body">We selected Stephen from several developers.
+He knew what he was talking about and had a good plan to get it done.
+We had a tight timetable to get the site done – twice!
+And both times he met the dates.
+He’s great to work with and has good views on what to do that he explains and then incorporates our feedback.
+He’s got a great process and we have a great site too.</span><span class="client_date">4+ Continuous Years</p>

 <p class="stevie_headline_person">Pamela Gelbert</p>
 <p class="stevie_headline"><a target="&#95;blank" class="comment" href="https://pamelagelbertdesign.com/"><span class="stevie_headline">Pamela Gelbert Design</span></a><br>
 <span class="stevie_body"><span class="quote">“Awesome!
 Whenever you are free to talk.
 Good job dude!”</span> We’d drifted for months and the web development people before Stephen weren’t making any progress.
 Right from the start Stephen clicked with me and we built the site and got it done.
 He did a great job in tough circumstances.</span><span class="client_date">Fall 2018</span></p>